-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 265 1,657 Included in full-time o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$1,717 \$2,437 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 81 447 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$18,184 \$20,349
+First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
+Fresh) Undergrad n) Number of students in line a who had no financial need and who were 366 1707 awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$2,476 \$2,531 \$ p) Number of students in line a who were awarded an institutional non-need- 95 495 based athletic scholarship or grant q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$18,192 \$22,066 \$

-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5 and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
 Include:

-- 2014 undergraduate class who graduated between July 1, 2013 and June 30, 2014 who started at your institution as first-time students and received a bachelor's degree between July 1, 2013 and June 30, 2014. - \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.
+- 2016 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2015 and June 30, 2016. - only loans made to students who borrowed while enrolled at your institution. - co-signed loans.